wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** No! _to Jedis_ Your potential is great, but you have much to learn.
 I shall teach you all that I know. _Petra is trying to take selfies and becoming annoying_.
 Sorry, I don't know your name...

-**Petra:** Oh the name's P..
+**Petra:** Oh the name's P~

-**Obi-Wan:** _Interrupting_ I don't NEED to know your name, I NEED to train these young apprentices in the ways of the Jedi, so if you don't mind... _Petra looks very sad, gets sympathy from the audience, OWBB has banter with them "oh don't encourage him etc" until he relents_.
+**Obi-Wan:** _Interrupting_ I don't NEED to know your name, I NEED to train these young apprentices in the ways of the Jedi, so if you don't mind... _Petra looks very sad, gets sympathy from the audience, OWBB has banter with them "oh don't encourage her etc" until he relents_.
 Very well, why don't you go outside and bring my Jedi equipment bag... it's in the boot... of the spacecraft...

 **Petra:** Oh, thank you Mr Big Bogie, it would be an honour Mr Big Bogie... _she leaves_